 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: Multiple axis fracture is one kind of severe upper cervical injuries.
-Our team tries to find a min-invasive treatment for this kind of patients.
-We present a case about the surgical outcome of a patient with an odontoid Type III fracture associated with a Hangman fracture categorized as a Levine-Edwards Type I fracture.
+Core tip: Multiple axis fracture is one type of severe upper cervical injury.
+Our team attempted to identify a minimally invasive treatment for this kind of injury.
+We present a case demonstrating the surgical outcome of a patient with an odontoid Type III fracture associated with a Hangman fracture categorized as a Levine-Edwards Type I fracture.
 The patient underwent anterior odontoid screw fixation and posterior percutaneous C2 pedicle screw fixation using intraoperative O-arm navigation.
 The patient recovered quickly and went back to normal life.
 Follow-up X-ray and computed tomography scan showed satisfactory bone union of C2.
 The range of cervical motion was well preserved.

 Zhu XC, Liu YJ, Li XF, Yan H, Zhang G, Jiang W, Sun HY, Yang HL.
-Min-invasive surgical treatment for multiple axis fractures: A case report.
+Minimally invasive surgical treatment for multiple axis fractures: A case report.
 World J Clin Cases 2019; In press

 INTRODUCTION

-Fractures of the axis are commonly seen in spinal injuries, and account for approximately 20% of acute cervical spinal fractures[1].
+Axis fractures are commonly seen in spinal injuries and account for approximately 20% of acute cervical spinal fractures[1].
 The Hangman fracture and the odontoid fracture are common upper cervical injuries.
 However, an odontoid fracture and Hangman fracture occurring at the same time is relatively rare.
 The management of these complicated upper cervical spinal injuries is usually difficult.
 Conservative management such as the Halo vest is an effective and safe treatment for upper cervical spine fractures; however, long-term external immobilization is necessary and may lead to many complications[2,3].
-The traditional surgery, such as posterior C1-2 internal fixation with a C1 lateral mass and a C2 pedicle screw and rod, which may be feasible for this type of complex upper cervical fracture[4,5].
-With the development of technology, 3D navigation and mobile intraoperative computed tomography (CT) can provide a min-invasive and safe surgical opportunity for the management of this type of injury[6-8].
+Traditional surgery, such as posterior C1-2 internal fixation with a C1 lateral mass and a C2 pedicle screw and rod, may be feasible for this type of complex upper cervical fracture[4,5].
+With new technology development, 3D navigation and mobile intraoperative computed tomography (CT) can provide a minimally invasive and safe surgical opportunity for managing this type of injury[6-8].

-We here report a patient with an axis fracture consisting of an odontoid fracture and Hangman fracture who underwent anterior odontoid screw fixation and posterior direct C2 percutaneous pedicle screw fixation using intraoperative O-arm navigation.
+Here, we report a patient with an axis fracture consisting of an odontoid fracture and Hangman fracture who underwent anterior odontoid screw fixation and posterior direct C2 percutaneous pedicle screw fixation using intraoperative O-arm navigation.

-CASE PRSENTATION
+CASE PRESENTATION

 A 40-year-old Chinese male was transferred to our hospital with the chief complaints of severe neck pain and difficult neck movement after falling from 3 meters 8 d previously.
 Neurologic examination was normal.
 The patient was temporarily immobilized with a Philadelphia collar.
 Plain radiographs and a CT scan showed a C2 fracture consisting of an odontoid Type III fracture associated with a Hangman fracture categorized as a Levine-Edwards Type I fracture (no translation and angular deformity) (Figure 1).
-Magnetic resonance imaging (MRI) of the cervical spine indicated no spinal cord injury, edema or hemorrhage.
-There was no obvious damage to the transverse ligament of the atlas and the C2-3 intervertebral disc.
+Magnetic resonance imaging (commonly known as MRI) of the cervical spine indicated no spinal cord injury, edema or hemorrhage.
+There was no obvious damage to the transverse ligament of the atlas or the C2-3 intervertebral disc.

 The imaging findings were shared with the patient and his family, and a Halo vest and skull traction were initially recommended.
 However, the patient refused these conservative options and hoped to undergo surgical treatment for going back to daily life quickly.
 Because it is an odontoid Type III fracture associated with a Hangman fracture (Levine-Edwards Type I), our team decided to treat the patient with simultaneous anterior and posterior screw fixations with the aid of intraoperative O-arm navigation, which was accepted by the patient.